OpenSciViz/cloud/README.md

 ## 10. The above also inserts some cloudstack iptables rules and performs iptables-save, overwriting /etc/sysconfig/iptables

-## 11. The newly created iptables file lacks all ICBR annotations/comments; these should be merged into the new file from the backup.
+## 11. The newly created iptables file lacks all annotations/comments; these should be merged into the new file from the backup.

 ## 12. Our cs_mysql.sh bash script defines some convenient bash functions, run: init_db